inter-action/algorithms_of_the_intelligent_web/README.md

 ### Pain in the ass working with scala types :(

+had to say i this problem existed due to my wrong implementation :(

     // can `U <: DataPoint[T]` not bubble to outer user/enclosing class ?
     trait DataPoint[T]{

+    case class NumericDataPoint(label: String, attrs: Array[Attribute[Double]]) extends DataPoint[Double]{

+    /*
+    since we want pass NumericDataPoint to this cluster, I have to specify `Double` type as `T` then `NumericDataPoint` type as `U`, which is of course kind of redudant, case NumericDataPoint implemented with `Double` type, we expect the compiler to infer that out */
     case class Cluster[T, U <: DataPoint[T]](

     class ClusterSet[T, U <: DataPoint[T]] {